+“Have you tried turning it off and on again?”
 If you’ve ever used a computer and turned to someone for help, this will be a familiar phrase.
+A simple reset.

-It’s generally the first thing to try if you’re getting poor performance, when the system seems slow to respond to inputs, if you keep getting errors, when the machine is exhibiting unwanted behaviours, and especially when the machine just locks up entirely.
+It’s generally the first thing to try.
+It might be that you’re getting poor performance.
+Or the system seems slow to respond to inputs.
+Maybe you keep getting errors.
+Perhaps the machine is exhibiting unwanted behaviours.
+Especially when the machine just locks up entirely.

 You have probably noticed that when you have a lot of tabs open, the whole system becomes sluggish, and it takes longer to complete even simple tasks.
 This can be frustrating.
 Lots of the machine’s resources are tied up with those open tabs, but not really doing anything.

 When there are lots of other things going on in your mind it can be hard to find the focused attention that is needed to achieve the task at hand.
-And it can lead to feeling totally overwhelmed.
-When one thing after another presses itself into your awareness, demands your attention, until you feel paralysed, unable to even know where to begin prioritising.
+It can lead to feeling totally overwhelmed.
+One thing after another demands your attention until you can feel paralysed, unable to even know where to begin prioritising.

-- Step 1: say out loud “I am going to take a de-hypnotising breath”
+- Say out loud “I am going to take a de-hypnotising breath”

-- Step 3: relax and let the air flow out of the lungs with an ‘ah!’ sound
+- Relax and let the air flow out of the lungs with an ‘ah!’ sound

-- Step 4: take a moment to feel the results
+- Take a moment to feel the results

-But for a full reboot, you really need to turn it off and on again.
+But for a full reset, you really need to turn it off and on again.
 And that’s what floating can do.

-Floating ceases all input, and provides time to defragment your mind.
+Floating removes all input, and provides time to reset your mind.
 Have you ever tried to defragment your hard drive, and carry on working?
 If so, you’ll know it’s a pretty futile exercise.
-What is really needed while the machine is tidying up the file system is no inputs at all.
+What is really needed while the machine is tidying up the file system is no input at all.